Xant3s/World-in-Miniature-VR-Navigation-Toolkit/Manual/content/01-quick-start-guide.md

 \begin{itemize}
   \item This plugin has so far only been tested with an \textbf{Oculus Quest}.
   \item \textbf{Universal Render Pipeline (URP)}.
 Use the package manager to install the URP.
-Please follow \hyperlink{https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@8.2/manual/InstallURPIntoAProject.html}{these instructions} if you are trying to install the URP into an existing project.
+Please follow [these instructions](https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@8.2/manual/InstallURPIntoAProject.html) if you are trying to install the URP into an existing project.
   \item Additionally, these packages must be installed from the package manager:
     \begin{itemize}
       \item \textbf{Input System}